 David B. Goroff is a partner with Foley & Lardner LLP.
 He currently serves as national co-chair of the firm’s Appellate Practice and previously served as chair from 2001 – 2010.
 He is also a member of the firm's Bankruptcy & Business Reorganizations and Antitrust Practices.
 He has substantial trial experience and an emphasis in appellate litigation, bankruptcy litigation, and antitrust litigation and counseling.

-Mr. Goroff has 26 years of experience as an appellate lawyer and has worked on hundreds of appeals before the nation’s federal and state appellate courts, state supreme courts and the United States Supreme Court.
+David has more than 30 years of experience as an appellate lawyer and has worked on hundreds of appeals before the nation’s federal and state appellate courts, state supreme courts and the United States Supreme Court.
 He also has extensive experience with administrative appeals and a particular emphasis in bankruptcy appeals.
 As an appellate lawyer, he assists clients in all aspects of appellate practice, including preparing briefs, presenting oral arguments, drafting appellate motions, drafting petitions for certiorari, leave to appeal, rehearing, or en banc review, preparing amicus briefs, conducting moot courts and advising on appellate strategy.

 Selected appellate representations include: